 The brand’s founder, Simon Cheng (a Stanford MBA and student of Chinese medicine), is on a mission to change how tea is consumed in the US, making brewed teas more convenient and more antioxidant-packed than the typical tea you will find in this country.

-The company has been around since 2016 and sells its products directly on its website as well as Amazon and in select stores such as Whole Foods in certain parts of the country.
+The Pique Life company has been around since 2016 and sells its products directly on its website as well as on Amazon and in select stores such as Whole Foods in certain parts of the country.

 What are tea crystals and why use them